SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

         > **_Note_**: Here, we give the path to the FiberTractMeasufrements module under MacOS, which needs to be changed based on the operating system you are using.

-      - Three new CSV files are generated.
+      - 3 new CSV files are generated.
 Open one of them using Excel to see the diffusion measurements statistics (as displayed below).

         > **_Note_**: For the empty vtp file (e.g. cluster_00001 is a hemispheric cluster, and it does have fibers in the commissual category), “NAN” will be assigned.

           ![test image](../wma_small.jpg)

-   - Run anatomical tract diffusion measurements using “wm_diffusion_measurements.py”
+   - Run anatomical tract diffusion measurements using “**_wm_diffusion_measurements.py_**”

      This runs this same script as above.
 But, the input folder is changed to be the anatomical tracts.
 From your terminal, type the following command: